Daphne Deckers

-Daphne Muriël Deckers (born 10 November 1968) is a Dutch television presenter, writer and occasional actress.
+Daphne Muriël Deckers (Nijmegen, 10 November 1968) is a Dutch television presenter, writer and occasional actress.
 In 1989 she started her career at RTL-Véronique, where she eventually became the host of Holland's Next Top Model, which she took over after the second season from Yfke Sturm.

 Deckers began her career as a model, and later took up acting.
 In 1997 she appeared in the James Bond movie Tomorrow Never Dies and co-presented the first series of Big Brother.
 She now writes children's books and books about family life and related subjects.

 Early life

-Soon after Deckers was born in Nijmegen, her family moved to the small town of Persingen.
+Soon after Deckers was born in Nijmegen, her family moved nearby to the small village of Persingen.
 While studying mass communications, she became a model.
 In 1997, she posed for Playboy and appeared in the 1998 February issue of the magazine.

 Career

 Acting

 Deckers was part of the American NBC-mini series Remember, based on Barbara Taylor Bradford's novel, where she happened to appear with another Dutch actor, Derek de Lint.
 She also appeared in the movie All Stars; and had a small part in the James Bond movie Tomorrow Never Dies as a PR representative of villain Elliot Carver, played by Jonathan Pryce.